NBISweden/workshop-reproducible-research/pages/nextflow/nextflow-4-processes.md

 ```

 Then comes the `output` directive, which is defined as a `tuple`, *i.e.* having
 more than one entry.
-The output of this process is a combination of the
+The output of this process is a combination of the sample
-sample name (from the `sra_id` value variable) and the FASTQ file containing the
+name (from the `sra_id` value variable) and the FASTQ file containing the reads
-reads for that sample.
+for that sample; being able to define outputs as tuples means we can output
+*e.g.* sample names and their corresponding data files for easier downstream
+processing/analysis.
 Nextflow will look for files corresponding to the path
 defined here and output them to the `publishDir` directory, as well as pass the
 entire output tuple to any downstream process that uses them.

 The `emit` directive is used to name the output for use in downstream processes:
 for example, another process might be called in the workflow definition like